Giovani dos Santos: Barcelona

-Born in Monterrey, Nuevo León, Dos Santos joined Barcelona's academy of La Masia at age 13 and played for Barcelona's Juvenil A category, where he helped his team to make a comeback in the league and win the regional title.
+Born in Mexico City, Dos Santos joined Barcelona's academy of La Masia at age 13 and played for Barcelona's Juvenil A category, where he helped his team to make a comeback in the league and win the regional title.
 This title allowed them to participate in the Youth Copa del Rey, where they faced other regional champions, among them their historic arch-rivals, Real Madrid.
 Dos Santos once again played a significant role during the tournament and helped the team win the national title of the Juvenil A category.

 In 2006, Dos Santos was invited on the pre-season tour of Barcelona's senior squad; during a friendly match on 29 July 2006, he scored in his senior team debut game against Danish club AGF Aarhus.
 On 28 November 2006, Barcelona included Dos Santos in their 23-man squad for the FIFA Club World Cup in Japan.

 During mid-2007, Dos Santos was once again invited to join Barcelona's senior squad on their pre-season tour.
 On 29 August 2007, he received dual nationality and was included in the official first team squad.
 He made his competitive and league debut on 2 September 2007 (at 18 years and 114 days) during a 3–1 home win against Athletic Bilbao, coming on for Thierry Henry in the 62nd minute.

 Dos Santos made his UEFA Champions League debut on 20 September 2007 during a 3–0 home win against Lyon.
 He came on as a substitute for Xavi in the 79th minute.

 On 17 May 2008, Dos Santos scored a hat-trick against Real Murcia, with a final score of 5–3, granting a victory to Barça on the team's last game of the 2007–08 season.
 It was also the last game Dos Santos played before joining Tottenham Hotspur.